How to be a Salesperson and a Trusted Adviser and a Top Performer

 If you are new to selling or want to become a salesperson, this list of seven guiding principles may surprise you.
 If you have been a salesperson for some time, how many of these principles do you adhere to?

 - High Standards.
 Salespeople who do better than their peers, hold higher expectations of themselves.
 They set themselves the highest standards of performance and behaviour.
-Failure to meet high aspirations is discouraging to many.
-For top performers, failure to meet their self expectations motivates greater effort or find a better method.
+For top performers, failure to meet their own high expectations motivates greater effort.
 Less effective peers have more fear of failure and so more caution.
 Improvement is the province of those who are unafraid to risk themselves beyond the boundaries that most others consider safe.

 - Helping Others Whether it is done knowingly or unknowingly, for selfish or altruistic reasons, willingness to help others without expectation of return, creates obligation.
 Top salespeople commonly apply this to all relationships, not just those with customers.
 They recognise that their success rests on the support of others and that little can be achieved in isolation.